paul7Junior/failSafeR/README.md

  It means that it wont work for all the other possibilities.
  In other words, there is millions of possibilities to mess up and only one way to have it working.

- Ther eis clearly an imbalanced. it is the same in internet securities.
+ There is clearly an imbalanced. it is the same in internet securities.
 It is very hard to secure a system because there is thousands way to get in that we didnot though about.

   The system is not foolproof.

-The idea behind fail safer is to grab the path we know already work and thus being able to pinpoint when the system try a path that it has never seen or any unusual path.
+The idea behind fail safer is to grab the path we know already worked and thus being able to pinpoint when the system try an unusual path or a path that it has never seen before

 ## DATA FLOW AND CONTEXT